 I want to add some more detail , railings , couplings , ladders , rivets etc (though I might not count them!) .
 It’s then a simple final paint job , washes and drybrush .
 Some nice slogans to research I think

-Cost so far I reckon is about £10 and most of that is the new superglue I needed .
+Cost so far I reckon is about £10 for the new superglue I needed and some noticeboard pins .
 Great result and actually a very enjoyable 3 afternoon sessions doing it !

 All in all pleased to far .